mollieh/mollieh.github.io/mollieaholmberg/index.md

 layout: home
 ---

-I am an MA student in Geography at the University of British Columbia.
+I am a PhD student in Geography at the University of British Columbia.
 After graduating with a biology degree, I worked in data science for two and a half years forecasting health outcomes at the Institute for Health Metrics and Evaluation.
 Now, I study how interactions between scientific practices and power impact ecosystems and health equity.

-For my MA work, I've blended my undergraduate training in biology and love for the critical humanities by using the Giant Pacific octopus (*Enteroctopus dofleini*) exhibit at the Vancouver Aquarium to investigate the role of captive care in conservation.
+For my MA work, I blended my undergraduate training in biology and love for the critical humanities by using the Giant Pacific octopus (*Enteroctopus dofleini*) exhibit at the Vancouver Aquarium to investigate the role of captive care in conservation.
 Engaging with feminist scholarship and conservation science studies, this work outlines how